-With Anthony L. Montagna, III, one of the most experienced Norfolk reckless driving and traffic ticket lawyers, you can be confident that you have an experienced, professional family, traffic and criminal attorney on your side.
+With Anthony L. Montagna, III, one of the most experienced Norfolk, VA reckless driving and traffic ticket lawyers, you can be confident that you have a professional traffic and criminal defense attorney on your side.
 Anthony will fight to protect you and your family.
 He knows that every case is important to you, and he will battle for you in court.
-Anthony and his partners have had thousands of satisfied clients over the years and over 175 years of combined legal experience.
+Anthony and the other lawyers at Montagna Law have had thousands of satisfied clients over the years and over 175 years of combined legal experience.

 Anthony was born on August 19, 1968 at Camp LeJeune, North Carolina.
 After several months, Anthony and his family moved to Norfolk, Virginia, his father’s home town.

 Anthony graduated from Norfolk Academy in 1986.
 After graduation, Anthony attended and graduated from the University of Richmond with a Bachelor of Arts degree in Economics.
 At the University of Richmond, Anthony was awarded Intermediate Honors and was a proud member of the the Dean’s List.

 After graduating from the University of Richmond, Anthony attended and graduated from The University of Akron School of Law in 1993.
 Upon graduating from law school, Anthony joined his father as a partner at Montagna & Montagna, P.C.